Birka Viking Seax #29 | Boots by Bohemond

-Hand forged Viking Seax or knife from Birka (catalog Grab 968) features a wood with brass handle.
+Hand forged Birka Viking Seax #29 (catalog Grab 968) features a wood with brass handle.
 The blade is Stainless 12% Chromium with a Rockwell Hardness of 45 and forged blackened.
 This knife will hold and edge well and will not rust if neglected but may stain if mistreated.
 The decorative single loop scabbard is vegetable tanned leather and etched 24 gauge brass with a loop mount on the back end of handle with an attached leather thong.

-Saxon Style Decorated Scabbard comes in Red or Brown Vegetable tanned leather and features a double belt loop.
+Viking Style Brass Decorated Scabbard comes in Red or Brown Vegetable tanned leather and features a double belt loop.

 Seax, also known as hadseax, sax, seaxe, scramaseax, scramsax, means knife or cutting tool in Old English.
 In modern archaeology, the term seax is used specifically for the typically large knives worn by men in the 5th to 11th century in the region roughly enclosed by Ireland, Scandinavia and Northern Italy.
 The seax was most common in Germanic Tribes and Viking culture and often featured a very elaborate and decorative sheath.